Salvius Tryphon: Rome Strikes Back

 The Senate sent the praetor perginus Lucullus to crush the rebellion.
 Salvius planned to respond to Lucullus' arrival by withdrawing into his fortress of Triocala and there hold out against the Romans.
 However, his general Athenion prevailed upon him not to hide behind the walls of and instead face the Romans in open battle.
 Marching to meet Lucullus, the rebels encamped at Scirthaea, twelve miles distant from the Roman camp.
 The next day, the two sides prepared for battle.
 According to Diodorus, Tryphon's host numbered around 40,000 against Lucullus' 14,000.
 After much skirmishing, the main battle began as the two armies closed the gap separating them from their enemies and came together.
 At first it seemed as if the rebels would drive the Romans back, with Athenion and his cavalry inflicting heavy losses upon Lucullus.
 However, just as it seemed that the slaves might be victorious, Athenion was wounded and cut down from his horse.
 He was forced to feign death in order to save himself.
 The rebels, believing their brave general to be dead, lost heart and fled.
 Salvius Tryphon seeing his army vanishing before him, turned and joined them in flight back to his refuge in Triocala.
 Later that night, under cover of darkness, the wounded Athenion also escaped.
 With thousands of slaves cut down in the rout, Diodorus estimates that, as night fell, around 20,000 rebels lay dead, half of Tryphon's army destroyed and Lucullus victorious.

 While laying siege to the rebels stronghold Lucullus was recalled and it is alleged, spitefully cut short his campaign, retreating and burning provisions to render the task harder for his successor, Gaius Servilius.

 Death

 Salvius Tryphon died sometime after the battle of Scirthaea and was succeeded by Athenion.
-The Slave Revolt was crushed in 101 by the consul Manius Aquillius who supposedly killed Athenion with his own hand.
+The Slave Revolt was crushed in 101 BC by the consul Manius Aquillius who supposedly killed Athenion with his own hand.